DorisAmoakohene/PerformanceTest_data.table/README.md

 ## GitHub action for continuous performance testing:

 As part of the project, we perform continuous benchmarking for the data.table package to assess its asymptotic time and memory usage.
 We utilize the "atime" package in R developed by @tdhock for this purpose.
 The benchmarking process is automated using a GitHub action implemented by @anirban166.
 This action runs the "atime" package for every pull request and generates plots of the results in a comment within the pull request.
 This allows us to easily determine if a pull request has any impact on the performance of the data.table package.

+"testComplexity" and "bench" are additional packages which can be utilized for GitHub actions.

+bench::press allows for multi-dimensional grid search and flexibility, but it cannot store results if check=FALSE, results must be equal if check=TRUE, and it lacks an easy way to specify a time limit for larger sizes.

+testComplexity::asymptoticTimings performs similar tasks but only for a single expression, lacks a special setup argument like atime, and requires timing to include potentially irrelevant data setup code.

 For more information about this benchmarking process, you can visit the following link: [GitHub Action for Continuous Performance Testing](https://github.com/tdhock/atime?tab=readme-ov-file#github-action-for-continuous-performance-testing)

 ## Details on how to perform a performance regression test